 D. Board Membership Criteria.
 The Governance Committee is responsible for reviewing with the Board from time to time the appropriate skills and characteristics required for a Board member in the context of the current composition of the Board.
 The Governance Committee shall base its recommendations for nomination on criteria that will provide a broad perspective and depth of experience in the Board.
-In general, when considering independent directors, the Governance Committee should consider the candidate's experience in areas central to the Company, such as business, finance and legal and regulatory compliance, as well as considering the candidate's personal qualities and accomplishments and their ability to devote sufficient time and effort to their duties as directors.
+In general, when considering independent directors, the Governance Committee should consider the candidate’s experience in areas central to the Company, such as business, finance and legal and regulatory compliance, as well as considering the candidate’s personal qualities and accomplishments and their ability to devotesufficient time and effort to their duties as directors.
 Important areas of experience and expertise include manufacturing, international operations, finance and the capital markets, accounting and experience as a director of other public companies.
 The Governance Committee does not have a formal diversity policy but considers diversity as one criteria evaluated as a part of the total package of attributes and qualifications a particular candidate possesses.
-The Governance Committee shall construe the notion of diversity broadly, considering differences in viewpoint, professional experience, education, skills and other individual qualities, in addition to race, gender, age, ethnicity and cultural background as elements that contribute to a diverse Board.
+The Governance Committee construes the concept of diversity broadly.
+This concept includes a wide range of individual characteristics, including, without limitation, race, gender, professional experience, age, ethnicity, education, skills, societal and cultural background, as well as other characteristics that could provide a wider range of viewpoints to the Board.

 F. Term Limits; Resignation.